arey-pranay/DjangoProj1/README.md

 ![image](https://github.com/user-attachments/assets/2d893f2e-b203-485a-9cbc-488e21f72bdf)

-### Create a templates folder in the Directory, same level as the project , add a website folder in it, and then add you index.html there
+- Create a templates folder in the Directory, same level as the project , add a website folder in it, and then add you index.html there
-### Add this templates route in your settings.py (TEMPLATES.DIRS array) 'templates'
+- Add this templates route in your settings.py (TEMPLATES.DIRS array) 'templates'

-### Create a static folder in the Directory, same level as the project , add your styles.css in the.
+- Create a static folder in the Directory, same level as the project , add your styles.css in the.
-### in the index.html, put the <link rel="stylesheet" href="{% static 'styles.css' %}" .
+- in the index.html, put the <link rel="stylesheet" href="{% static 'styles.css' %}" .
 Add {% load static %} .
 This enables us as templating engine.
-### Then finally go to settings.py, import os, after the STATIC_URL, add STATICFILES_DIRS = [os.path.join(BASE_DIR,'static')]
+-  Then finally go to settings.py, import os, after the STATIC_URL, add STATICFILES_DIRS = [os.path.join(BASE_DIR,'static')]

 ---

 ## Jinja (Lecture 4)

+Variables are in {{ double curly braces }} , generally % .
+Creating an app in Django Framweork -
+` python manage.py startapp chai `
+Now add this app name in your settings.py file of your project, which would be in same level as the app.
+Add 'chai' in INSTALLED_APPS [] array.

+Add django-html item and html value, in the Emmet: Include Languages, for VS Code Emmet.
+In chai, create a templates folder, in that create a chai folder once more, and then your all_chai.html

+Link this html page to your views.py of a subfolder.
+`def all_chai(request):
+    return render(request, 'chai/all_chai.html') `

+Now just like project's folder, add a urls.py by copying from there.
+Then just link your project's urls.py to your chai app's urls.py, by importing include in the project urls.py

+add path('chai/',include('chai.urls')) in the urlpatterns array then go to urls.py of your chai app
+- remove the redundant routes, keep only one route, understand that the routes you define here, are as '/chai/[something]'

+### Layout for re-usable, and for variable-based pages.
+Use block.
+Create a layout.html, inside templates, but outside website folder.